velis74/django-project-base/docs/source/vue-cookie-notice.rst

  - users must be informed that the site uses cookies

- - clearly explain how cookies work and they are being used
+ - clearly explain how cookies work and how they are being used

  - provide link to a cookie policy or make details for cookie purposes, usage.